 Effectiveness is the average rate of success for sexually active couples using this method for one year.
 For example, with typical use, male condoms are about 85% effective.
 This means that for a large sample of couples using exclusively male condoms for one year, about 85% of them did not get pregnant (15% of those sampled were estimated to have had a pregnancy).

 So, the failure rate for each individual time using a condom is much lower, while the lifelong effectiveness rate compounds failure rates for every year.

 Effectiveness is often divided into “perfect use” and “typical use”.

-- Perfect use is a measure of effectiveness when the method of birth control is used correctly every time (ie. Taking the pill at exactly the same time each morning, always leaving space at the tip of condoms applied with lube) and for every instance of intercourse.
+- Perfect use is a measure of effectiveness when the method of birth control is used correctly every time (ie. Taking the pill at exactly the same time each morning, using condoms consistently and correctly) and for every instance of intercourse.

 - Typical use is a measure of the effectiveness of the method as it is generally used, with some error in use and application.
-Typical use accounts for mistakes on the part of those providing instructions on how to use the method, mistakes on the part of the method’s users, conscious non-compliance, and impeded access to the method.
+Typical use accounts for mistakes on the part of those providing instructions on how to use the method, mistakes on the part of the method’s users, conscious non-compliance, not using the method, and impeded access to the method.